Federal Warrant Search: Lookup Guide for All 50 States (The Bad News)

 There are many different types of background checks.
 A federal background check is a fingerprint based search that will return any federal arrest records or convictions.
 A federal bench warrant search and a federal background check are related in the sense that a federal bench warrant will likely be returned on a federal background check.

-While they are related, how to get a federal background check and a how to search for a federal bench warrant search differ.
+While they are related, accessing a federal background verification and searching for a federal bench warrant search differ.
 A federal bench warrant is a warrant that is usually issued as a result of you not following the rules of the court.

 For example, a bench warrant can be issued if you don’t show up to a scheduled court date or forget to pay a fine.
 When a law enforcement officer acts on a bench warrant, it allows them to take you into custody and appear in front of the judge who issued the warrant.

-It might be tempting to assume that a level 1 background check will show a federal government warrant.
+It might be tempting to assume that a primary background check process will show a federal government warrant.
 Unfortunately, a level 1 background check will likely not show a federal government warrant search.

 Level 1 background checks use your name, a date of birth search and your address to look through local city, county, and state records.
 These background checks will only search through a single state’s databases and do not offer federal or national records.
 Information returned includes local criminal history, employment history verification, and address information.
 Federal warrants are not typically returned on a Level 1 background check.